 Friendly, Dedicated Staff

-Your loved one will receive personalized attention thanks to our low staff-to-consumer ratio – typically three children to one staff or less depending on the needs of your loved one.
+Your loved one will receive personalized attention thanks to our low staff-to-participant ratio – typically three children to one staff or less depending on the needs of your loved one.
 Our team members offer friendship, support, and reinforcement for personal growth.
 Expect well-rounded, helpful services from professionals dedicated to the safety and well-being of your loved one.

 Feel confident in the quality of our services and the safety of your loved one because our daycare program is licensed by the Department of Human Services (DHS).
 This means we follow high standards set by the state and federal governments.